• Home

 • Rio Tinto: The PAC of its U.S. subsidiary had donated directly to the campaigns of 2 U.S. Congress members after they voted against certifying the 2020 election results, and to the victory fund of another U.S. Congress member after he voted against certifying the 2020 election results.

-(reflecting donations made after the relevant congressional votes on 6 and 7 January 2021, through 30 June 2021, according to the Federal Election Commission)
+(reflecting donations made after the relevant congressional votes on 6 and 7 January 2021, and covers donations recorded on the Federal Election Commission website as of 30 June 2021)

 • AstraZeneca: The PAC of its U.S. subsidiary had donated directly to the campaigns of 3 U.S. Congress members after they voted against certifying the 2020 election results.